alingse/asasalint/README.md

 ## TODO

-1. add a setting struct (exclude/include/...)
-2. add to golangci-lint
+1. add to golangci-lint
-3. ignore in test.go file feature
-4. given a SuggestEdition
+2. given a SuggestEdition
-5. add `append` to default exclude
+3. add `append` to default exclude